juraj-slacka/raycast/README.md

 3. Wall and not walk-thru sprites collision detection.
 4. Sprites with transparent pixels (magenta color).
 5. Simple hud (not functional) with weapon and crosshair.
+6. Level map with player position and visible rays.